Characterization of projective spaces by Seshadri constants: Introduction

 The paper is organized as follows.
 In Section \ref{sec2}, we prove Theorem \ref{mainthm}.
-Denote the blow up of $X$ at $p$ by $\sigma:\hX=\mathrm{Bl}_p X\to X$, then the divisor $D:=\sigma^*(-K_X)-\epsilon_p(-K_X)E$ is nef by the definition of the Seshadri constant.
-Under the assumption that $\epsilon_p(-K_X)>n$, we use Kawamata-Viehweg vanishing theorem to show that $D$ is semiample and $g=|kD|:\hX\to Y$ maps $E$ isomorphically onto its image for sufficiently divisible $k$.
-A simple computation yields that $(-K_{\hX}\cdot C)=\epsilon_p(-K_X)-(n-1)>1$ for any curve $C$ contracted by $g$.
-By Lemma \ref{birlocal} we know that $g$ has to be a morphism of fiber type with target $Y=g(E)\cong \bP^{n-1}$.
+Denote the blow up of $X$ at $p$ by $\sigma:\hX=\mathrm{Bl}_p X\to X$, then the divisor $D:=\sigma^*(-K_X)-\epsilon(-K_X,p)E$ is nef by the definition of the Seshadri constant.
+Under the assumption that $\epsilon(-K_X,p)>n$, we use Kawamata-Viehweg vanishing theorem to show that $D$ is semiample and $g=|kD|:\hX\to Y$ maps $E$ isomorphically onto its image for sufficiently divisible $k$.
+A simple computation yields that $(-K_{\hX}\cdot C)=\epsilon(-K_X,p)-(n-1)>1$ for any curve $C$ contracted by $g$.
+We show in Lemma \ref{birlocal} that $g$ cannot be birational under these assumptions and therefore has to be a morphism of fiber type with target $Y=g(E)\cong \bP^{n-1}$.
 Then Lemma \ref{ruled} implies that $\hX$ is a $\bP^1$-bundle over $\bP^{n-1}$, thus $X\cong \bP^n$.
 The proof of Lemma \ref{birlocal} relies on a dimension reduction argument and Lemma \ref{surfacecont}.
 As an application of Theorem \ref{mainthm}, we show that $\bP^n$ is the only Ding-semistable $\bQ$-Fano variety of volume at least $(n+1)^n$ (see Theorem \ref{ding-pn}).
 This improves the equality case of \cite[Theorem 1.1]{fuj15} where Fujita proved for Ding-semistable Fano manifolds.